lesandie/md-cv/README.md

 ## Side jobs & Hobbies

 * I'm a selfhoster with many IoT, sensors, 3D-Printer, raspberries and HomeAssistant stuff at home.
 I run my own network (OpenWrt), storage & monitoring (collectd/prometheus/influxdb/timescaledb/grafana) infrastructure and sometimes I consult to customers and local SMEs.
-You can check my website [https://www.dnieto-it.es](https://www.dnieto-it.es) (Spanish)
+You can check my website [https://www.dnieto-it.es](https://www.dnieto-it.com) (Spanish)

 * I've crafted a guide of PostgreSQL Admin. with all my experience and knowledge (spanish).
 [Guia PostgreSQL](https://github.com/lesandie/guia-postgres)

 * I've developed a PostGIS backend for a Qgis project template, written in PL/pgSQL and using many capabilities of a PostgreSQL engine like materialized views, triggers and functions.
 You can check the code and rationale at [postgis-backend](https://github.com/lesandie/postgis-backend) in my github public repo.

-* Some problem solving skills:
+* Some basic problem solving skills:
   * Using the analytics platform [Tinybird](https://tinybird.co) at my repo [tinybird_nyc_taxi](https://github.com/lesandie/tinybird_nyc_taxi)
   * Python for outlier detection [python-outliers](https://github.com/lesandie/python-outliers)